adamwight/process-control/README.md

 # can still be run as a single-shot.
 disabled: true

-# Optional timeout in seconds, after which your job will be
+# Optional timeout in minutes, after which your job will be
 # aborted.
-Defaults to 10 minutes, JobWrapper.DEFAULT_TIMEOUT
+Defaults to no timeout.
 timeout: 30

 # Optional environment variables.